 If equipment is lost or damaged through the willful, reckless or negligent actions of a person or team, the Race Directors may disqualify the offending person or team from the competition.
 On recommendation of the Race Directors, a fine or the replacement cost of the lost or damaged equipment may be assessed against the offending person or team.

 Unsportsmanlike conduct or behavior includes, but is not limited to, failure to heed an instruction from a Race Official or Volunteer; delaying the start of a race without just cause; racing non-rostered paddlers; disregard for the Sports principles of fairness or safety; use of obscene language or gestures; or abusive behavior toward any Race Official, volunteer, competitor or spectator.
 The Team Captain is responsible for the conduct and behavior of his or her team.
-At the discretion of the Race Directors, unsportsmanlike conduct or behavior by a team or a rostered team member may result in a time penalty, disqualification from a heat or disqualification from the races.
-Race Officials include: Race Directors, Starter, Course Marshal, Dock Marshal, Chief Marshal, Secretary and Finish Line Judges.
+At the discretion of the Race Directors, captains or coaches, unsportsmanlike conduct or behavior by a team or a rostered team member may result in a time penalty, disqualification from a heat or disqualification from the races.
+Race Officials include: Race Directors, Starter, Dock Marshal, Chief Marshal, Secretary and Finish Line Judges.

 On The Shore